-LDR: The best online games to play with your long-distance partner
+LDR: The best online co-op games to play with your long-distance partner

 A new era of online dating

 Hello, dear couples.
 Happy conditional MCO (2.0)—cases are soaring like never before (what are we—Americans?
 Honestly.) so face time with bae is, once again (or still, depending on how "LD" your "R" is), out of the question.
 First of all, I sympathise entirely—not being able to be with your lad or lass in such difficult times is certainly a bummer.
 I’ve been doing long distance for a long while now and while chattering on the phone is nice, it’s easy to miss the little things like going on dates and cooking together.

 However, what if I told you it didn’t have to be this way?
 Let me introduce you to online dating like never before; it's 100% effective because you’re already dating.
 Playing games online is a great way to bond and spend a little quality time together from afar, and you don't even have to be good at games to enjoy it (just take it from me)!